goodwinfame/tidy/README.md

 ## Why name tidy?
-Currently I placed epics and reducers together, and I call it model, just like [@dvajs/dva](https://github.com/dvajs/dva).
+Currently I placed epics and reducers together, and I call it model, just like [@dvajs/dva](https://github.com/dvajs/dva).
 I think this is great, gathering makes the business more clear and the project tidy.
 This is just the begining, it will be continually updated.